flaneurette/Emergency-USB-Kit/EmergencyUSB/Preparedness/Basics/README.md

 # Practical Advice

 Always follow your governmental advisory first, use this only if there is no advisory.

 ### 1. Rubble Survival - Safely Navigate Collapsed Buildings

-* Do not ignore an "air alert" siren or text message.
-Get out and go to shelter.
+Do not ignore an "air alert" siren or government text message.
+Follow instructions, or get out and go to shelter. (does not apply to nuclear attacks)

 * Calm down, rescue crews need time to asses.
 * Do not try to move rubble nor diassemble things.
 * Do not move ceilings or beams